GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I always believed money couldn't buy happiness until I paid for my Internet subscription."
+Quote of the day : "I don't have a problem with authority, authority has a problem with me."

 ### My freelance developer site creation